-Transition coursework focuses on the basic skills of reading, English, math, speaking and listening.
+Transition coursework focuses on the skills of reading, writing, math, speaking and listening.
 Students between the ages of 16 and 18 can be enrolled on a permission basis.
-A request for permission must include a written release from the student's high school, and/or parent.
+A request for permission must include a written release from the student's high school, and/or parent and forms can be picked up at the high school.
 Transition classes are held in person, online and a combination hybrid option.
 All GHC campus locations including the Riverview and Columbia Educational Centers offer transition classes.
-A free assessment is given to each student to properly determine his or her starting point.
-Transition classes cost \$25 per quarter, regardless of the number of classes enrolled in.
-An assessment appointment can be scheduled or one can learn more at 360-538-4167 or ABE.
-This coursework meets the Basic Education for Adults
+Students must attend an orientation where a free assessment is given to each student to determine his or her starting point.
+Transition classes cost \$25 per quarter, regardless of the number of classes in which a student is enrolled in.
+Appointments are required for orientation and can be scheduled at (360) 538-4167 or with the education centers.
+This coursework meets Basic Education for Adults (BEdA) requirements.

-(BEdA) requirements.